Spire0859/Rocket_Elevators_API/README.md

 	- Rails 5.2.8
 	- pg gem (for the rake tasks)
 	- faker gem (for the seeds file)

-1. The website is improving and can now take quotes into account and save it to our MySQL database.
-	To get there, just click on "Get a Quote" from the banners at the top of the main page.
-2. It can also takes messages via the CONTACT US form at the bottom of the main page.
-3. You can create an account or log in in the "LOG IN" section at the top right of any page.
+## IMPORTANT
+our apis keys are obviously not here or are not the up to date ones in the project, please either specify your api keys int he .env folder or directly in the api calls

-4. If you have an admin account, you can just use your admin email address (from the employee list) and enter the password : 123456 	// (Very safe!)
+If you have an admin account, you can just use your admin email address (from the employee list) and enter the password : 123456 	// (Very safe!)

 WHY THIS TECHNOLOGY?